 The processor allows the use of AutoHALT, Stop-Grant, and Sleep states to reduce power consumption by stopping the clock to internal sections of the processor, depending on each particular state.
-See Figure 32 for a visual representation of the processor low power states.
+See Figure 35 for a visual representation of the processor low power states.

-Due to the inability of processors to recognize bus transactions during the Sleep state, multiprocessor systems are not allowed to simultaneously have one processor in the Sleep state and the other processor in Normal or Stop-Grant state.
+Due to the inability of processors to recognize bus transactions during the Sleep state, multiprocessor systems are not allowed to simultaneously have one processor in the Sleep state and other processors in Normal or Stop-Grant states.